 Age, weak muscle tone, chronic illnesses, and changes in the throat and esophagus increase the rate of airway obstructions in the elderly.
-A 2010 study that used spirometry measures as a clinical indicator of airway obstructions in patients aged 60-93 found an obstruction rate of 22.5 percent.
+A recent study that used spirometry measures as a clinical indicator of airway obstructions in patients aged 60-93 found an obstruction rate of 22.5% t.
 This suggests that many elders live with partial obstructions that compromise overall function and health.
 When they experience an injury or illness, it’s easy for a partial obstruction to become a life-threatening full obstruction.
 Here’s what you need to know.

 Risk Factors for Airway Obstruction